-Following the conclusion of the hearing, the Administrative Hearing Panel will resolve all outstanding questions of fact, including the credibility of witnesses and the adequacy of the proof of the allegations, and will render a decision.
-In determining the outcome of the case, the Administrative Hearing Panel will apply the "preponderance of the evidence" standard, i.e., whether it is more likely than not that the allegations of the complaint are proven, and if so, whether the conduct violated this policy.
+Following the conclusion of the meetings, the Administrative Panel will objectively evaluate all evidence that is relevant and not otherwise impermissible, including both inculpatory and exculpatory evidence.
+Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness.
+In determining the outcome of the case, the Administrative Panel will apply the "preponderance of the evidence" standard, i.e., whether it is more likely than not that the allegations of the complaint are proven, and if so, whether the conduct violated this policy.
 The burden of proving that this standard was met rests with the College, not the parties to the case.
+If the Administrative Panel is not persuaded under the applicable standard by the evidence that sex-based harassment occurred, whatever the quantity of the evidence is, the Administrative Panel will not determine that sex-based harassment occurred.

-The Administrative Hearing Panel will notify the Title IX Coordinator or a Deputy Title IX Coordinator of its decision.
-After being informed of the decision of the Administrative Hearing Panel, and only in cases in which the Respondent is found responsible, the Title IX Coordinator or a Deputy Title IX Coordinator shall disclose the Impact and Mitigation Statements, if any, to the Hearing Panel.
+The Administrative Panel will notify the Title IX Coordinator of its decision.
+After being informed of the decision of the Administrative Panel, and only in cases in which the Respondent is found responsible, the Title IX Coordinator shall disclose the Impact and Mitigation Statements, if any, to the Administrative Panel.

-5. Assigning a Sanction(s)
+Sanction(s)